Canop/broot/website/docs/documentation/usage.md

 For example `/pat+ern` would match `"patern.zip"` or `"some_patttern.rar"` but not `"pATTern"`.

 If you want the regex to be case insensitive, add the `i` flag: `pat+ern/i`.

+## Total Search

+When you search in broot in a very big directory on a slow disk, broot doesn't always look at all files.
+It stops when it found enough matches and then rates those matches.

+If you think there might be a better match, hidden deeper, you may require a *total search*, which is a search which look at *all* files.
+This is done using the `:total_search` verb, which may be triggered with the <kbd>Ctrl</kbd>-<kbd>S</kbd> key combination (you may redefine it, see [configuration](configuration.md)).

+As for other searches, it's interrupted as soon as you type anything.

 ## Flags